-This notice applies to all clients (including prospective clients).
+This notice applies to all clients (including prospective clients), interested parties and visitors.
 It does not form part of any contract to provide services.
 We may update this notice at any time.
 A copy also appears on our website (http://www.apiary.life) and should be drawn to the attention of any person for whom it may be relevant.
 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.

 2. DATA PROTECTION PRINCIPLES

 We will comply with data protection law.
 This says that the personal information we hold about you must be: (a) Used lawfully, fairly and in a transparent way. (b) Collected only for valid purposes that we have clearly explained to you and not used in any way that is incompatible with those purposes. (c) Relevant to the purposes we have told you about and limited only to those purposes. (d) Accurate and kept up to date. (e) Kept only as long as necessary for the purposes we have told you about. (f) Kept securely.

 3. THE KIND OF INFORMATION WE HOLD ABOUT YOU